AzDocs/AzDocs/Wiki/Azure/Azure-CLI-Snippets/ServiceBus/Create-ServiceBus-Namespace.md

 # Description

-This snippet will create a ServiceBus namespace if it does not exists.
+This snippet will create a ServiceBus namespace if it does not exist.

 # Parameters